 The purpose of this document is to serve as an analytical tool in operational decision-making.
 Included in this document is the Capital Improvement Program (Page 118).
-The Financial Plan covers a five year period but can be extended out to ten years.
-This Plan allows short term planning, one to five years, and the effect of these decisions in the long term.
+The Financial Plan covers up to a three year period and allows for short term planning, and the effect of these decisions in the long term